JoanneBee/MusicVideoApplication/README.md

 - Please install android studio and java version 8
 - Install an emulator wil google supported / use physical device to connect
-- ensure your project structure and langguage has been updated
+- Ensure your project structure and langguage has been updated